stevencombs/retrocombs.github.io/_posts/2020/2020-01-21-arduino-on-chromeos.md

 ## Video demonstrations

-Before I share the procedure, below is a video I produced to show you that this process does, in fact, work on my Pixel Slate.
+Before I share the procedure, below is a video I produced to show you that these instructions do, in fact, work on my Pixel Slate.
+I've also been able to repeat this on my Pixelbook.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/hAuv_M3l_ag" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>